How to stop cats from scratching the furniture: A vet’s guide

 Now think about where it’s placed.
 Since your cat is leaving a visual and scent signal for other cats, they need the post to be in a strategically useful position, such as near sleeping places, doors, and windows.
 If it’s hidden away at the top of the house where nobody can see it, it’s likely they will use something that’s more visible.
 If in doubt, place the post near where they have been scratching already or spread several around.

 Lastly, they may need some encouragement to use the post.
 Don’t pick their paw up and move it to the post – this can cause aversion.
-Instead, use catnip or special pheromones to encourage your cat to have a go.
+To encourage your cat, use catnip or special pheromones such as valerian for cats.

 - New pet or family member in the house